stratdev3/SimpleW/readme.md

         }
     }

-    // a Controller base class
     public class SomeController : Controller {

-        // use the Route attribute to target a public method [Route("GET", "test")]
+        [Route("GET", "test")]
         public object SomePublicMethod() {
-            // the return will be serialized to json return new {
+            return new {
                 hello = "world"
             };